-EDUC 415 Senior Teaching Internship in PETC/Seminar
+EDUC 415 Senior Teaching Internship/Seminar

-For physical education majors and secondary education.
+For music, physical education, special education, and subject field majors.
 Each student is assigned to a public school for an extended period to serve successively as observer, aide, associate, and teacher, concluding with full-time teaching.
 The student becomes familiar with classroom management, teaching strategies, pupil characteristics, the organization of the school, and relationships with the community.
 The model combines theory and practice in an evolutionary situation under the guidance of the cooperating teacher and University supervisor.
 Constant feedback and reinforcement is provided through a required parallel course approved by the department.

-Prerequisites: Successful completion of all courses in the major and professional program (physical education or secondary education) 12 credits
+Prerequisites: Admission to the program; successful completion of all courses in the major and professional program (physical education or secondary education); 2.75 GPA 12 credits